djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block barracuda.md

 Well even after fixing the 302 redirect it still doesn't work

-[https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/](https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/) article talks about this, with the simple workaround of having to put a button on the form eg.
+[https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/](https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/) article talks about this, with the simple workaround of having to put a button on the form, as having an action on a GET request is not normal.
+As causes problems as I've just found here.

-## Email Scanning / Microsoft

-I've noticed a similar behaviour from Microsoft (I suspect `swansea.ac.uk` use Office 365 for email).

-Microsoft look at the mails then seem to do

-`GET /account/email-address-confirmation/ASDFASDFSADF`

-which gave a 404 error from my system as it expects a guid at the end, and MS gave their own string.

-It delivered emails nonetheless.

-## Don't allow actions on GET

 [![alt text](/assets/2021-10-15/confirmation.jpg "email")](/assets/2021-10-15/confirmation.jpg)

-I've since modified my code to have a POST button which was recommended here: [https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/](https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/).
+Have a button so the action happens on a POST.

 ## Try Gmail / Workspace (G Suite)